MAECProject/MAECProject.github.io/documentation/faqs/index.md

 #### <a name="a9"></a> A9.
 How is MAEC licensed?

-See the "[License]()" section of the [Terms of Use]().
+See the "License" section of the [Terms of Use](http://maecproject.github.io/Legal/).

 #### <a name="a10"></a> A10.
 How can my organization and I get involved?
 There are several opportunities to get involved.
-The [MAEC Community Email Discussion List]() is where community members discuss the latest drafts of the MAEC schemas, utilities and other items integral to the ongoing development of MAEC.

-The [MAEC Development Group](https://handshake.mitre.org/) on MITRE's Handshake collaboration Web site allows the [MAEC Community]() to more easily share and revise information and files and to post items such as example content in a more secure environment.
-Please email [maec@mitre.org](mailto:maec@mitre.org) to join the Handshake group.

-Visit the [MAEC Community]() page for additional information.
+Visit the [MAEC Community](/community) page for additional information.

 #### <a name="a11"></a> A11.
 How can I make contributions to MAEC development?
-The [MAECProject repositories](https://github.com/MAECProject/) on GitHub.com are the central location for [MAEC Community]() members to make open-source contributions to MAEC development and manage issue tracking for the MAEC schemas, utilities, and other supporting information and items.
+The [MAECProject repositories](https://github.com/MAECProject/) on GitHub.com are the central location for [MAEC Community](/community) members to make open-source contributions to MAEC development and manage issue tracking for the MAEC schemas, utilities, and other supporting information and items.
 Please visit the [MAECProject GitHub repositories](https://github.com/MAECProject/) or email [maec@mitre.org](mailto:maec@mitre.org) for further information.

 #### <a name="a12"></a> A12.
 How do I submit questions related to this effort?
-We encourage you to submit questions to the general [MAEC Community Email Discussion List]() which we actively read and monitor.
+We encourage you to submit questions to the general [MAEC Community Email Discussion List](https://maec.mitre.org/community/discussionlist.html) which we actively read and monitor.
 You may also submit questions directly to [maec@mitre.org](mailto:maec@mitre.org) if you do not wish to hold the discussion in a public venue.

-#### <a name="a13"></a> A13.
-What is MAEC Compatibility?
-[MAEC Compatibility]() provides for a product, service, or repository to be reviewed and registered as officially "MAEC-Compatible," thereby assisting organizations in understanding and leveraging the three different types of capabilities that can leverage the [MAEC Language]().

-If your organization uses or is planning to use MAEC, please refer to the [MAEC Compatibility Program]() and [How to Make a Declaration]() for instructions on how to participate, and/or contact [maec@mitre.org](mailto:maec@mitre.org) for additional information.

-#### <a name="a14"></a> A14.
-Is someone from MAEC available to speak or participate on panel discussion at industry-related events, meetings, etc.?
-Yes, contact [maec@mitre.org](mailto:maec@mitre.org) to have the MAEC Team present a briefing or participate in a panel discussion about MAEC and/or information sharing at your event.

 ### <a name="b"></a> MAEC Language